A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Hybrid discrete-continuum model

 \subsubsection{Undirected, random movement of T cells}

 To model the effect of undirected, random movement, we allow T cells to update their position according to a random walk with movement probability $\lambda\in \mathbb{R_+^*}$, where $0<\lambda\leq 1$.
 In particular, we assume that a T cell on the lattice site $x_i$ can move via undirected, random movement into either the lattice site $x_{i-1}$ or the lattice site $x_{i+1}$ with probability $\dfrac{\lambda}{2}$.
 As similarly done in the case of chemotactic movement, in order to capture a possible reduction in T cell motility at higher cell densities~\citep{painter2019mathematical,slaney2014trafficking,van2017migrating}, we modulate the movement probability by a decreasing function of the density of tumour cells and T cells at the neighbouring sites.
-In particular, for a T cell on the lattice site $i$ and at the time-step $k$, recalling the notation $w_{i}^k := n_{i}^k + c_{i}^k$ for the total cell density and definition~\eqref{sqeezing_prob} of the modulating function $\psi(w_{i}^k)$, we define: \begin{enumerate} \item the probability of moving to the lattice site $i-1$ via undirected, random movement as
+In particular, for a T cell on the lattice site $i$ and at the time-step $k$, we define: \begin{enumerate} \item the probability of moving to the lattice site $i-1$ via undirected, random movement as

 \item the probability of moving to the lattice site $i+1$ via undirected, random movement as

 \item and the probability of not undergoing undirected, random movement as